lndecastro/Entrepreneuring_AI_Based_Startups/tempBook1/Topic_2_AI_Literacy.md

 - **The New Baseline**: AI literacy is becoming as essential as digital literacy was in the 1990s
 - **Entrepreneurial Edge**: Understanding AI capabilities enables better strategic decisions
-- **Risk Mitigation**: Knowing AI limitations prevents costly mistakes
+- **Risk Mitigation**: Knowing AI uses and limitations prevents costly mistakes
 - **Today's Goal**: Build practical AI skills that directly impact your startup success

 ## 2.2 The AI Literacy Framework for Entrepreneurs